Ivory42/Drones/README.md

 ## Known Issues
-  - Players may not properly die when the piloted drone is destroyed
+  - Players may not properly die when the piloted drone is destroyed, and will resupply with no items
   - Using a kill bind while in a drone forces you to respawn

-## Planned Featurs
+## Planned Features
   - Native support abilities (healing, ammo regeneration, etc)
   - Multiple seats on drones for passengers and additional weapons